-I am no better than anyone else-I have to remind myself constantly.
+I am no better than anyone else – I must remind myself constantly.
 I love mountain biking.
 Love it.
-I want to do it every day, and do so for big stretches of time.
+I want to do it every day and do so for big stretches of time.
 But guess what?
 After several days in a row, I hurt.
 My legs hurt.
 My back hurts.
 My endurance going uphill suffers and I get slower.
-I have to make myself take days off.
+I must make myself take days off.
 Your body needs a break.

 To give you an idea of how to put this all together, I like the program offered in Chris Crowley’s Younger Next Year.
 This is a great general layout for a comprehensive workout plan: